 * Researchers who need more detail than the PUMFs may apply for access to Statistics Canada Master Files (this is not generally available for undergraduate work).
 See Research Data Centres for more information.

 The Canadian Institute for Health Information (CIHI)'s Graduate Student Data Access Program provides qualified students conducting research into health free access to CIHI's data.

 The CRDCN (Canadian Research Data Centre Network) Emerging Scholars Grant is a $1000 award for PhD students who are using a Research Data Centre for their dissertation work.
 Grants are awarded 3 times per year.

 Journalists, researchers, business owners, and citizens file Access to Information requests (in BC and other jurisdictions, called Freedom of Information requests) to gain access to unpublished government records.
 The resources below give guidance on making these requests.

-Please note that FOI / ATIP requests may come with a cost.
+Please note that FOI / ATIP requests may come with a cost, and it may take months or years to receive a response.
 It is best to be very specific about the records you are requesting, and do a thorough search of existing public information first (see Related Guides for selected sources to search or ask your librarian).

 The Statistics Canada's Real Time Remote Access (RTRA) program allows authorized users to run SAS programs against selected Statistics Canada microdata.
 See the Statistics Canada website for more information on the program and the complete list of surveys and metadata.